bekkopen/service-discovery-workshop/README.md

 will list out all the IP-s and ports for a given service.
 Use this to iterate through the nodes.
 The `range`-command is useful to iterate over the values.

-Use consule-template to create the `config.properties` file, and with the property `service.url=` with IP and and port in a comma separeted list.
+Use consul-template to create the `config.properties` file, and with the property `service.url=` with IP and and port in a comma separeted list.
 Example of a rendered file: